 - You want to avail professional backup restore service with a priority support

 - You want PCI compliance with your eCommerce website which offers prevention against credit card frauds

 4. Host Unlimited Sites as per Your Usage

-With Siteground Grow Big plan, you can most multiple websites at the same host at no additional costs.
-Cost effective, right?
+With the Siteground Grow Big plan, you can most multiple websites at the same host at no additional costs.
+Cost-effective, right?
 But be sure that you don’t overuse the system CPU limits as they might shut down your website temporarily (happens with every host).
 The best part here is, that Siteground’s support helps in getting the site up again at zero additional cost (apart from the upgrade).